5/8/2025

 Brad Erickson

-Hey, thanks for taking my questions.
-First, just talk about the pricing environment, what are you seeing and maybe just the puts and takes between sort of things within your control versus things out of your control.
-And then second, just on insurance, I know it's a little early to talk about this, but maybe any update you can give on how you're thinking about that.
-Adding into the pricing formula through the year, thanks.
+first question comes from the line of brad erickson of rbc capital markets please go ahead hey thanks for taking my questions um first you know just talk about the pricing environment what are you seeing and maybe just the puts and takes between sort of things within your control versus things out of your control and then second just on insurance i know it's a little early to talk about this but Maybe any update you can give on how you're thinking about that adding into the pricing formula through the year.
+Thanks.

 speaker